Sex and Parkinson's

 A woman may continue to enjoy sex, even if her body isn’t really in the mood (though it’s important not to try penetration unless you’re aroused, as it can be painful).

-There are not so many evidence-based treatment options for female sexual problems, but therapies relate to the treatment of sexual desire, arousal or orgasm problems and/or sexual pain.
+There are not so many evidence-based treatment options for female sexual problems, but they can include hormonal treatments, psychosexual therapy and treatments for any pain.

 Some women feel pain during sex.
 You may also experience fewer feelings or a lack of sexual excitement, or lack of lubrication when you have sex.
 Your GP or specialist may recommend trying anaesthetic gels, vaginal lubricants or different methods to reduce any pain.